balderekjk2/chickenscratch/README.md

 - hit right-arrow or enter key to edit file with micro, or double-click
 - to quit micro, just "ctrl-q".

+## If you prefer to adopt vim (a lot more easily configurable, but not as accessible to newcomers)

 > [!NOTE]
 > run `bash updaterc.sh` to append this repo's `bashrc` and `vimrc` to your `~/.bashrc` and `~/.vimrc`